fulvi0/fulvi0/_posts/2017-10-08-how-to-populate-db.markdown

 tags: [post, code, ruby, ruby on rails, fake.gem, populate.gem]
 ---

-# How to populate a Rails 5 Application with sample Data.

 *This small guide will is to help you to populate your application with sample data that may useful for test during the development.*

 I'll be using the following scaffold for the explanations purposes.